 FTTP on the other hand has been built to be expanded on and improved over time, making it a worthwhile investment for businesses that are internet critical.

-In terms of availability FTTC can be easily found for residential premises, while FTTP is typically only available for businesses.
+In terms of availability FTTC can be easily found for most residential premises, while FTTP is typically available for businesses and new builds.

 The limitations of FTTC